Master of Arts in English

 What's special about this Master's in English?

-No matter which emphases you choose, you can expect to find qualified and caring mentors within the English Department faculty.
+No matter which emphases you choose, you can expect to find qualified and caring mentors within the Department of English faculty.
 These professors are experts in topics such as rhetoric, composition theory, British literature, American literature, sociolinguistics, cultural studies, digital media, gender studies and public engagement.

 You can learn about our M.A. program emphases and coursework requirements for each in detail on the English M.A. admissions page.